What are students saying about teaching staff in social sciences?

 How do resources shape effective teaching in social sciences?

 Learning resources underpin effective teaching and are one of the more warmly viewed elements in social sciences (+26.6).
-Staff need dependable access to libraries, datasets and journals, and the capability to curate these for diverse cohorts.
+Staff need dependable access to libraries, datasets and journals, plus the time and capability to curate these for diverse cohorts, which echoes what sociology students say about learning resources.
 As digital platforms expand access, institutions should ensure assistive tools, consistent VLE layouts and targeted training so staff can use text and data analysis software confidently.
-This maintains equity of access and helps students apply material in modules and dissertations.
+That keeps access equitable and helps students apply material more confidently in modules and dissertations.

 How should we strengthen research methodology training?